Learn to buy, maintain, and manage rental properties

 Becoming a landlord brings a plethora of legal issues and risks.
-So, if that scares you, you should find a good real estate attorney.
-And have her on speed dial.
+So it’s important to have a good real estate attorney

-As time goes by, you'll likely grow increasingly familiar with the laws you must adhere to.
-And the scariness will recede, as will your need to consult that lawyer.
+As time goes by, you’ll likely grow increasingly familiar with the laws you must adhere to.
+And your anxiety will recede, as will your need to consult a lawyer.

 Here are some of the more common legal questions you may face:

 - Advertising for tenants — Take care with wording.
-Legal website Nolo says that even describing a home as within a "safe Christian community" could be construed as discouraging applicants with other faiths and none
+Legal website Nolo says that even describing a home as within a “safe Christian community” could be construed as discouraging applicants with other religious beliefs

 - Selecting tenants — That includes falsely claiming that a vacant home has been rented

 - Setting rents or deposits — Of course, those may vary over time.
-But you mustn't create a pattern of favoring some tenants over others in a protected group
+But you mustn’t create a pattern of using rental prices to favor some tenants over others

 - Setting and applying rules — The same rules must govern all tenants and be enforced with equal strictness

 - Terminating tenancies — Again, you must be even-handed.
-And be able to prove you are
+And you must be able to prove the rules have been applied evenly

 Restrictions on security deposits are mostly derived from state law.
-But your city, county or town may impose further regulation.
+But your city, county, or town may impose further regulations.

 Make sure your leases specify the date on which rent falls due.
 Chances are, when the due date is a weekend or legal holiday, it will be payable on the next business day.
-And you'll want to be clear about acceptable payment methods: check, money order, cash, mobile payment apps, credit card, or any other method.
+And you’ll want to be clear about acceptable payment methods: check, money order, cash, mobile payment apps, credit card, or any other method.

-Consider including penalties for late payments in your leases.
-Because they can provide you with leverage if a renter begins to give you continuing problems.
+Consider including penalties for late payments in your leases; late fees can provide you with leverage if a renter begins to give you continuing problems.

 Eviction and debt collection can be legal minefields.
 So you may want an attorney to hold your hand, at least the first few times.
-Alternatively, you could research the local (state, city, county or town) laws that apply where your rental property is located.
+Alternatively, you could research the local laws (state, city, county, or town) that apply where your rental property is located.

 As a general principle, landlords have a duty to keep a home habitable.
 And that includes: